Defense Installations Spatial Data Infrastructure (DISDI)

 Integrating Geospatial Capabilities to Benefit Business Transformation

-The Defense Installations Spatial Data Infrastructure (DISDI) is the geospatial oversight program responsible for leveraging spatial information across I&E's business mission areas to better manage global installations and bases.
+The Defense Installations Spatial Data Infrastructure (DISDI) Program is the geospatial oversight office responsible for coordinating, standardizing, and leveraging spatial information across EI&E's global business mission areas to better manage installations and bases.

-Using the Global Information Grid (GIG), DISDI develops standards and policy to enable the sharing and interoperability of high-quality geospatial data at all levels of installation management.
-DISDI—comprised of people, policies, and practices—ensures that I&E's geospatial information infrastructure is aligned with DoD's net-centric data sharing strategies and business transformation goals.
+Through policy, standards and by leveraging the Joint Information Enterprise (JIE), DISDI enables the sharing and interoperability of high-quality geospatial data at all levels of installation management.
+DISDI - comprised of people, policies and practices - ensures that EI&E's geospatial information infrastructure is aligned with DoD's net-centric data sharing strategies and business transformation goals.
+For more about DISDI, including its current mission and goals, read pages 16 to 19 of this article (

-DISDI focuses on implementing net-centric, geospatial information sharing by integrating geospatial efforts across the Department.
+The DISDI Program focuses on implementing net-centric, geospatial information sharing methods and mechanisms across the Department.
 The goal is to reduce redundant IT investments and increase the availability of quality geospatial data to any DoD mission in the basing or battle space.
-DISDI fosters fact-based decision-making by centralizing and improving access to strategic visualization capabilities.
+DISDI fosters fact-based decision-making by centralizing and improving access to maps, map data and mapping systems.

 Geo-Enabling I&E Mission Areas